gracious-tech/copy.church/src/articles/biblical-ministry-funding/index.md

 <BibleQuote passage="2 Cor 2:17"></BibleQuote>

+## Decommercialising ministry

+Much credit goes to [The Dorean Principle](https://thedoreanprinciple.org/) by Conley Owens, which provides an even deeper analysis of Scripture, and from which much of this article is derived.

 Ministry has become increasingly commercialised over many decades, and so decommercialising it will not be easy or pleasant.
 Providers of ministry are not alone to blame, and in many ways the first step is to start financially supporting ministries that have otherwise had to rely on sales to survive.

-Discussion is needed.
-Much credit goes to [The Dorean Principle](https://thedoreanprinciple.org/) from which most of this article has been derived.
-But as Conley Owens writes, it is just "a launching pad for further biblical exploration, application, and discussion".
+Wisdom is needed.
+However, inaction is not an option, as in Jesus' own words: <q>You cannot serve both God and money.</q>

 &nbsp;